 We lived through an epic pandemic and now people are gearing up to travel, at least by car, putting an end to the fatigue after months of isolation.
 Traveling in a post-COVID world is not going to be the same and border management authorities are setting new safety rules and restrictions.
-Below are 5 things you need in your car for your next trip.

-Make sure to have these 5 things in your car
+Always carry these 5 things in your car

 1. Face Masks